roymacdonald/ofBook/chapters/events/chapter.md

 		void dragEvent(ofDragInfo dragInfo);
 		void gotMessage(ofMessage msg);

         // This is the callback method.
-Notice that it's argument is an ofColor which matches the RandomColorButton event. void colorEventReceived(ofColor & color);
+Notice that it's argument is an ofColor which matches the RandomColorButton ofEvent. void colorEventReceived(ofColor & color);

         vector<RandomColorButton> buttons;